-With 237 race wins, 31 championships and 767 podiums in Ferrari's history, there have been many notable moments ahead of the Scuderia's celebrations of its 1,000th Formula 1 grand prix this weekend.
+Ferrari have 237 race wins, 31 championships and 767 podiums in their history, and there have been many notable moments for a team that surpassed 1,000 grands prix near the end of the 2020 season.

-While it might not be the case this season, Ferrari has been the dominant force in F1, delivering countless stunning drives and iconic moments.
+While it might not be the case recently, Ferrari has been the dominant force in F1, delivering countless stunning drives and iconic moments.

 10. 1976 Italian Grand Prix